FAQs

 Many potential applicants are already working with a faculty member as a research assistant, or in the context of an independent study, directed research, or honors project.
 In many cases, this faculty member would make an ideal VUSRP mentor as well as an Immersion Vanderbilt faculty adviser.

-The Immersion portal opportunities database and many departments (via webpages or bulletin boards) list research opportunities for undergraduates.
+Many departments (via webpages or bulletin boards) list research opportunities for undergraduates.
 The faculty offering such opportunities are good candidates to serve as VUSRP advisers.
-If such listings of opportunities are not readily available, it is worth inquiring in the relevant department’s main office about whether such opportunities exist.
+It is also worth inquiring in the relevant department’s main office about whether research opportunities exist.

 Several student/faculty networking events are hosted on campus and are designed to connect students with faculty researchers.
 Examples include the SIM Match Day and Explorations in Research.
-The Vanderbilt Undergraduate Research Fair is another effective means to learn which faculty, laps, and offices provide opportunities for student researchers.
+The Vanderbilt Undergraduate Research Symposium is another effective way to learn which faculty, labs, and offices provide opportunities for student researchers.

 • Who can serve as a VUSRP faculty mentor?